Back to Archive

 The Full Story

-Michael Dubin wrote, directed, and starred in a launch video for his razor subscription startup.
+Michael Dubin had trained in improv comedy at Upright Citizens Brigade in New York — which explains everything about how the video feels.
+He wrote, directed, and starred in a launch video for his razor subscription startup in one frantic day of shooting.
 Budget: $4,500.
-He walked through a warehouse making deadpan jokes about Gillette's overpriced blades while a man in a bear suit played a keyboard.
+He walked through a warehouse making deadpan jokes about Gillette's overpriced blades while a toddler in a diaper shaved a man's head and a man in a bear suit played keyboard in the background.
+The warehouse belonged to a friend.
+The bear suit was a rental.
+The script was written in one night.
 The video went up on March 6, 2012.
-By end of day, the site crashed.
-By end of week, 12,000 people had subscribed.
-By end of month, 330,000+ subscribers.
+Within 90 minutes, the site crashed under the traffic load.
+By end of day, 12,000 people had subscribed.
+The company's customer service phone line received calls for three days straight.
+By end of month: 330,000+ subscribers.

 02